noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2 Draft 2.md

 "When Finlay Browne died [in hospital] at just 16 years old, 'Down syndrome' was listed on his death certificate as a cause of death.
 But Finlay did not die of Down syndrome" (Disney et al., 2024)

 Browne initially collapsed at home.
 When he started vomiting, and blood was found in his feces, his parents took him to the emergency room.
 However rather care for him, the nurses placed him in a non emergency bed, where he waited "several hours" before a doctor even examined him.

-By time it was found that he had a significant bowel obstruction, it was already too late for him.
-After 12 surgeries, he passed away. https://www.abc.net.au/news/2024-05-10/finlay-browne-inquest-findings/103822078

-*WHAT DID HE DIE OF?*
+While his cause of death was officially a bowel obstruction, what his parents argue as his true cause of death, was neglect by hospital staff. https://www.abc.net.au/news/2024-05-10/finlay-browne-inquest-findings/103822078

- Thanks to this study, we now have quantifiable evidence that "people with disability are dying of conditions such as cancer, heart disease, chronic lung conditions and diabetes at a much higher rate than the rest of the population."
+Thanks to the publicity of tragedies such as Browne's, and the death certificates of over 15 million Australians,  we now have quantifiable evidence that "people with disability are dying of conditions such as cancer, heart disease, chronic lung conditions and diabetes at a much higher rate than the rest of the population."
 (Disney et al., 2024)

 These conditions aren't caused, or related to specific disabilities at all, and while not completely preventable, the data should show relatively equal moralities for people with, and without disabilities.